About the UC Berkeley School of Information

 The I School educates professionals and scholars to understand the problems and possibilities of information, to develop models of information practice, and to design useful and usable information applications, services, and solutions.
 This requires insights from diverse fields.
 Our faculty includes scholars and professionals with deep expertise in information and computer science, social sciences, management, law, design, and policy, as well as related fields.

 We offer professional master's degrees and an academic doctoral degree.
 Our on-campus master's program (MIMS) trains students for careers as information professionals and emphasizes small classes and project-based learning.
-Our web-based master's program (MIDS) was the first degree available completely online to train data science professionals.
+Our online master of information and data science program (MIDS) was the first degree available completely online to train data science professionals.
 Our Ph.D. program equips scholars to contribute to knowledge and to the policies that influence the organization, use, and sharing of information.

 Our graduates work at well-known Bay Area companies that include Apple, Google, Facebook, Salesforce, Twitter, and LinkedIn, as well as at nonprofits like Kaiser Permanente and established businesses like Wells Fargo and Chevron.
 Many of our graduates take advantage of the opportunity to get in on the ground floor to create or work for start-ups.